StevenLeonCooper/AppLite/README.md

 all the other classes and helpers without modifying any of the code, you'll almost definitely modify __custom_events.js__ since those are the event handlers that make things happen on your page.
 The __app.js__ file technically belongs to this category as well.

+# Current Features (Update 2021-06-01)

+* **AJAX/XHR Helper & Request Class** - This helper/class combo provides some convenient GET/POST functionality using promises.
+* **Benchmark Class** - This is a very simple class for using performance.now() to test your script's execution time in ms.
+* **UI Helper with Modal Window** - Basic implementation of HTML-based alerts, warnings, text entry & confirm yes/no diaglogues.
+* **Basic Template Rendering** - Load dynamic or static JSON and/or templates or partials & render them to the page using mustache.js.
+* **Basic Event Delegation** - Add functions to custom_events.js based on trigger category & they're automatically "wired" via data attributes.
+* **Basic 2-way Binding** - Extending the data context concept, setup Models and Views that are "Bound" to eachother & listen for/send updates.

+All helpers and most classes are optional so you could slim down this build to suit your needs.
+Only templates and bindings rely on mustache.js so you can really slim down the build by excluding those.

+# To-Do List:

+* Advance the binding funtionality to allow for more complex view senders (e.g. convert <select> control into array, etc.)
+* Cleanup dependencies to make customization easier and more intuitive.
+* Add more documentation to maximize readability.
+* Add more thorough examples and demos.